Explained By Kansas City Bankruptcy Attorneys

 Certain debts are difficult to discharge, and some are not possible at all.
 Student loans are the most well-known example of a debt that is difficult to discharge.
 With student loans, you must demonstrate undue hardship to receive a discharge.
 The rules for demonstrating undue hardship vary depending on where you file and your specific financial situation.

 Bankruptcy also cannot discharge unpaid child support or alimony (spousal support).
 You also cannot discharge certain tax debts in bankruptcy.

 Bankruptcy Filers Are Financially Irresponsible People

 Injury, illness, job loss or divorce can strike without warning.
 Life may sometimes kick us when we are down.
-Bankruptcy provides a lifeline for people who may have experienced difficult life circumstances, often through no fault of their own.
+Often we face these difficulties through no fault of our own.
+Bankruptcy provides a lifeline for people struggling with the hardships of life.
 Filing for bankruptcy does not mean a person is irresponsible.